AllenInstitute/MIES/Packages/IPNWB/Readme.rst

       // calculate the timepoint of the first wave point relative to the session_start_time params.startingTime  = NumberByKeY("MODTIME", WaveInfo(AD, 0)) - date2secs(-1, -1, -1) // last time the wave was modified (UTC)
       params.startingTime -= ti.session_start_time // relative to the start of the session
-      params.startingTime -= DimSize(AD, 0) / 1000 // we want the timestamp of the beginning of the measurement, assumes "ms" as wave units
+      params.startingTime -= IndexToScale(AD, DimSize(AD, 0) - 1, 0) // we want the timestamp of the beginning of the measurement

       IPNWB#AddDevice(fileID, "Device name", "My hardware specs")